jameshfisher/jameshfisher.com/_posts/2017-09-08-static-site-publication-notifications.md

 ---
-title: "Publication notifications for static sites"
+title: Publication notifications for static sites
+tags: []
 ---

 I have a new mini-project for this site: